 Believe it or not, smoking marijuana helps reduce the tensions caused by drug abuse.
 For instance, it can reverse the consequences caused by heroin use for our brains.
-Legalizing marijuana would help a lot of people fight their demons simply because their brain would function better.
-8 out of 10 doctors agree marijuana should be fully legalized.
+Why marijuana should be legal?
+Legalizing marijuana would help a lot of people fight their demons simply because their brains would function better.

-CBD is especially useful here since it can undo the effects heroin has on cannabinoid receptors.
+CBD is especially useful since it can undo the effects heroin has on cannabinoid receptors.
 By the way, the receptors are spread throughout our body, so the CBD effect is felt profoundly.
-In addition, this compound does wonders in reducing anxiety and cravings.
+In addition, this compound does wonder in reducing anxiety and cravings.